-Individual sessions can have a variety of subjects, depending on your personal wishes and life situation.
-The basis of the individual lessons is learning to be actively responsible for your own well-being.
+Individual mentoring can have a variety of subjects, depending on your personal wishes and situation.
+The basis of the individual sessions is learning to be actively responsible for your own well-being and the situation you wish to change.
 This process involves paying attention to the present moment, without trying to make it be different than what it is, identifying the obstacles, as well as ways to go about them that suit you personally.
-Main tool is learning to be honestly present and connected to what’s true for you.
-This process can be described as a practice of embodied attention.
+Main tool is a practice of embodied attention — learning to be honestly present and unifying your attention, synching body and mind.
 Consequently you learn to build the level of energy in order to move towards a change you wish to experience, whether it is in an attitude, your level of confidence, ability to focus, or in a muscular tension.